 Polypropylene - This polymer is used to fabricate carpet primarily because it is inexpensive.
 However, it is also difficult to dye, and won’t wear as well as wool or nylon.
 Berber carpets with smaller loops tend to be more resilient and retain their new appearance longer than large looped Berber styles.
 When made with polypropylene (also called olefin), these styles wear quite well, clean easily and are well suited for homes or businesses that experience continuous foot traffic.

 Polyester - Polyester has excellent physical properties and it is also inherently stain-resistant.
 The disadvantage of polyester is that it tends to be crushed, or to mat down easily.
 Polyester is typically used for mid- to low-priced carpet.

 PTT - PTT polymer is a variant of Polyester.
 PTT is similar to Polyester, but its molecules are spring like, making them more crush resistant, resilient, and easy to clean.
 PTT is also inherently stain resistant.
 Carpets fabricated with PTT dry quite quickly and are inhospitable hosts for mold, fungus and allergens.

 If you’d like to know more, phone us, email us or stop by at our Colorado Springs, CO showroom to discuss your interest in new carpet and look over actual samples with one of our experienced flooring specialists.

 Copyright © Colorado Carpet & Flooring, Inc

-We Proudly Serve the Colorado Springs, Littleton, Castle Rock, Highlands Ranch, Denver and Lakewood, Colorado area.
+We Proudly Serve the Colorado Springs, Littleton, Castle Rock, Highlands Ranch, Parker & Lone Tree, Colorado areas.